White paperThe Enterprise Framework for Compliant, Scalable AI

 • The client services director considers your project needs and helps determine the number of consultants required.

-• Recruiters find candidates through USDM’s extensive network and referral program, then presents qualified consultants for customer review.
+• Recruiters find candidates through USDM’s extensive network and referral program, then present qualified consultants for customer review.

 • USDM handles orientation and training logistics to help ensure speedy and efficient onboarding.